-The internship can begin at any point during the academic year, but the timing will also depend on the availability of positions in a research project.
+The internship can begin at any point during the academic year, but the timing will also depend on the availability of positions in a research project and on capacity of supervisors.
 The internship can be combined with the Master’s project.

-When there is a new opportunity for participation in a research project this will be announced to students via Brightspace.
+When there is a new opportunity for participation in a research project this will be announced to students via Blackboard.

 The general objectives of the internship are: